Follow the step by step process or choose what situation that best describes you:

 Well done!
-You are now a licensed lawyer and one of the 5600 members of the Idaho State Bar!
+You are now a licensed lawyer and one of the 5076 active members of the Idaho State Bar!
 The Bar has many resources for attorneys who are just starting out in their practice in Idaho.
-These include Casemaker, an Internet-based legal research library consisting of a searchable database of case law, statutes and regulations, that is free for all active Idaho lawyers; the ISB Fee Arbitration Program, to help you resolve client fee disputes quickly and discreetly; and the Lawyer Referral Service, a service that takes 9500 calls per year and directs the public to lawyers in the field in which they request help.
+This includes Casemaker, an Internet-based legal research library consisting of a searchable database of case law, statutes and regulations, that is free for all active Idaho lawyers.

 The ISB has Practice Sections dedicated to various areas of legal practice, and you might wish to become a member of your corresponding section.
 Additionally, there are District Bar Associations of other lawyers practicing in your geographical area.

 The ISB provides many benefits to its members.
 These include discounts for office supplies through Office Max, hotel discounts, discounted ABA publications, discounted car rentals, a health benefits program, and professional liability coverage.
-Contact Deputy Executive Director Mahmood Sheikh at (208) 334-4500 or email@example.com for more information on ISB’s Member Services.
+Contact (208) 334-4500 or email@example.com more information on ISB’s Member Services.

 Legal specialty certification